common name: Brazilian peppertree seed chalcid

 scientific name: Megastigmus transvaalensis (Hussey) (Insecta: Hymenoptera: Torymidae)

 Figure 1.
-Adult male of Megastigmus transvaalensis (Hussey) on drupe of Brazilian peppertree, Schinus terebinthifolius.
-Photograph by D.H Habeck.
+Adult male of Megastigmus transvaalensis (Hussey) on drupe of Brazilian peppertree, Schinus terebinthifolia.
+Photograph by D.H.
+Habeck.

 In the 1980s, surveys of the arthropods associated with Brazilian peppertree were conducted in Florida as a first step towards developing a classical (or importation) biological control program against this highly invasive weed (Cassani 1986, Cassani et al. 1989).
 One of the reasons for conducting these domestic surveys was to conserve limited resources and valuable time that would otherwise be wasted surveying for natural enemies in Brazil that were already established in Florida and having some impact on the weed.
 Although an extensive list of insects associated with Brazilian peppertree was compiled during these surveys, none of the insects identified severely damaged the drupes of the plant.
 Because Brazilian peppertree reproduces and is spread mostly by seeds (Langeland and Burks 1998, Tobe et al. 1998), the introduction of a natural enemy that preferentially attacked the drupes would contribute to the biological control of this invasive weed by curtailing seed production.
 The importance of seed predation was recognized in an earlier biological control program against Brazilian peppertree in Hawaii, and eventually led to the introduction of the seed-feeding beetle Lithraeus atronotatus (Pic) (Coleoptera: Bruchidae) into the islands in the 1950s (Julien and Griffiths 1998).

-Worldwide, the Brazilian peppertree seed chalcid has been reared from drupes of Schinus spp. collected in Argentina (Wheeler et al. 2001), Brazil (Grissell and Hobbs 2000), the Canary Islands (Grissell 1979), Réunion, Mauritius (Habeck et al. 1989) and South Africa, where it is considered a native species (Grissell 1979).
+Worldwide, the Brazilian peppertree seed chalcid has been reared from drupes of Schinus spp. collected in Argentina (Wheeler et al. 2001), Brazil (Grissell and Hobbs 2000), the Canary Islands (Grissell 1979), Réunion, Mauritius (Habeck et al. 1989) and South Africa (Iponga et al. 2008), where it is considered a native species (Grissell 1979, Scheffer and Grissell 2003).

-In the United States, the wasp has been reported from California (Harper and Lockwood 1961), Hawaii (Beardsley 1971), and Florida (Habeck et al. 1989).
-In Florida, the insect has been recovered from Brazilian peppertree drupes collected in the following counties: Brevard, Broward, Charolette, Collier, Dade, Desoto, Glades, Hardee, Hendry, Hernando, Highlands, Hillsborough, Lake, Lee, Martin, Monroe, Orange, Palm Beach, Pasco, Pinellas, Polk, Sarasota, Seminole, St. Lucie, and Volusia (Wheeler et al. 2001).
+In the United States, the wasp has been reported from California (Harper and Lockwood 1961, Scheffer and Grissell 2003), Hawaii (Beardsley 1971, Scheffer and Grissell 2003), and Florida (Habeck et al. 1989, Scheffer and Grissell 2003).
+In Florida, the insect has been recovered from Brazilian peppertree drupes collected in the following counties: Brevard, Broward, Charolette, Collier, Dade, Desoto, Glades, Hardee, Hendry, Hernando, Highlands, Hillsborough, Lake, Lee, Martin, Monroe, Orange, Palm Beach, Pasco, Pinellas, Polk, Sarasota, Seminole, St. Lucie, and Volusia (Figure 2) (Wheeler et al. 2001).

 Figure 2.
-Distribution of the Brazilian peppertree, Schinus terebinthifolius Raddi, and the seed chalcid wasp, Megastigmus transvaalensis (Hussey), in Florida in mid-2002.
-Drawing by James Cuda and Mike Sanford, University of Florida.
+Distribution of the Brazilian peppertree, Schinus terebinthifolia Raddi, and the seed chalcid wasp, Megastigmus transvaalensis (Hussey), in Florida.
+Brazilian peppertree was reported recently from the Panhandle (Franklin Co.).
+Drawing by Stephan McJonathan, Division of Plant Industry.

 The following descriptions of the life stages of the Brazilian peppertree seed chalcid were compiled from two sources.
 The description of the adult stage is derived from the original description of the wasp by Hussey (1956).
-However, none of the immature stages of the Brazilian peppertree seed chalcid have been described in teh scientific literature.
-The only published information on the immature stages of Megastigmus wasps is that of M. nigrovariegatus Ashmead, a Nearctic species whose immature stages were described and illustrated by Milliron (1949).
-Because the immature stages of the Brazilian peppertree seed chalcid are probably very similar in appearance to those of M. nigrovariegatus, the descriptions of the developmental stages of the Brazilian peppertree seed chalcid are based on those of M. nigrovariegatus.
+However, none of the immature stages of the Brazilian peppertree seed chalcid have been described in the scientific literature.
+The only published information on the immature stages of Megastigmus wasps is that of Megastigmus nigrovariegatus Ashmead, a Nearctic species whose immature stages were described and illustrated by Milliron (1949).
+Because the immature stages of the Brazilian peppertree seed chalcid are probably very similar in appearance to those of Megastigmus nigrovariegatus, the descriptions of the developmental stages of the Brazilian peppertree seed chalcid are based on those of Megastigmus nigrovariegatus.

-Egg: The egg stage of M. nigrovariegatus is composed of three parts: a long narrow anterior stalk, an elongate-oval body, and a short spur-like posterior stalk (Milliron 1949).
+Eggs: The egg of Megastigmus nigrovariegatus (Figure 3) is composed of three parts: a long narrow anterior stalk, an elongate-oval body, and a short spur-like posterior stalk (Milliron 1949).
 Individual eggs range in size from 0.99 to 1.5 mm in length, are grayish white in color, and the entire surface is shiny and smooth lacking ornamentation.
-The eggs of the Brazilian peppertree seed chalcid probably are similar in shape, size and texture.
+Eggs of the Brazilian peppertree seed chalcid probably are similar in shape, size and texture.

 Figure 3.
 Line drawing of egg stage of Megastigmus wasp.
 Drawing by H.E.
 Milliron (1949).

-Larva: The Brazilian peppertree seed chalcid presumably has five instars, the same number of instars reported for M. nigrovariegatus (Milliron 1949).
+Larvae: The Brazilian peppertree seed chalcid presumably has five instars, the same number of instars reported for Megastigmus nigrovariegatus (Milliron 1949).
 Although more than one egg may be deposited inside a drupe, the larvae are cannibalistic and usually only one larva is capable of completing its development.
 Occasionally, a single drupe will support complete development of two larvae.

 Figure 4.
 Line drawing of mature larva of Megastigmus wasp.
 Drawing by H.E.
 Milliron (1949).